Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Single digit, single letter, dateless plates, for instance N 1 - issued in January 1904.
-These registrations were issued from 1903 and are the most expensive - and desirable plates to own!
+These registrations were issued from 1903 and are the most desirable - and often most expensive! - plates to own!
 Letters and numbers can be issued in reverse.

 Dateless registrations including 2 letters and 3 digits or 2 digits and 3 letters such as NNN 11 and 111 NN.
 NNN 11 was issued in 1952 and reversed in 1962.